butla/bultrowicz.com/android-to-linux-files.rst

 There's no way to change the target of the folders on the PC...
 Ridiculous. https://github.com/syncthing/syncthing/issues/4309

+Ok, but I could set up the folder to be in the place I want if I did that when adding it.
+But adding new folders is also sluggish.
+I add them on the phone, then wait until the PC picks it up at some point.

+No, fuck it.
+Pause and resume during the big upload just broke it.
+A bazillion of full size tmp files left behind.
+Remote device is disconnected now for some reason...
+Maybe it's the Samsung phone, but still, this is too annoying for me to carry on.
+Ok, then it fixed itself again and started syncing.
+But it's just taking too long...
+And I can't tell it to sync the files newer than something.

+If I could just have a simple shell script running periodically on Android...

 Install syncthing (apt install) and enable it start for the user: systemctl --user enable syncthing.service